-(3) Reflects fiscal 2018 estimated spending as of June, 2018; account restructuring in fiscal 2018 budget shifted spending for the Choices program (\$214 million in fiscal 2017) from MassHealth to Elder Affairs.
+(3) Reflects final fiscal 2018 spending as of September, 2018; account restructuring in fiscal 2018 budget shifted spending for the Choices program (\$214 million in fiscal 2017) from MassHealth to Elder Affairs.

 (4) Total expenditures exclude supplemental payments to providers.